Mozobo/Ocean-Simulation/README.md

 <p align="center">Blue and alpha channels of a resulting texture example (brightness multiplied by 5 for clearer visibility).</p>

 This texture encodes the energy distribution of various wave components.
 Each value corresponds to a specific combination of frequency and direction, defining the amplitude of a wave in the frequency domain.
-These amplitudes are then transformed via an IFFT to compute the time-domain surface height and motion of the waves.

 ## IFFT